oksdolm/RMA/RMA_README/RMA_README.txt

 ./bootstrap

-In the directory where folder with the source code (MonetDB-Mar2018) is located create two directories BUILD and INSTALL:
+In the directory where folder with the source code (RMA) is located create two directories BUILD and INSTALL:

 mkdir BUILD